 - I love hibiscus so this Hibiscus Food Coloring Powder is a great option too, although it also appears to be more of a pink color than red.

 Adding coloring is truly optional, but I do think people expect strawberry jellies and jams to be more of a bright red.
 Your homemade version without any coloring may not be as vibrant but it will still taste delicious!

 Standard jams are made with a lot of sugar.
 Jellies differ from jams in that it’s stained, removing most of the fruit and using only the juice to create a more translucent spread.
 However, whether you’re using a store-bought jelly or jam, both can be made with unnecessary ingredients, such as too much sugar.

 Making your own jam at home is healthier because you can control the quantity and type of sugars used, if any.

-But there’s even more reason to be excited about a this healthy jam.
+But there’s even more reason to be excited about this healthy jam.
 First, berries are extremely healthy.
-That’s because they’re low in calories and full of nutrients, like antioxidants.
-Chia seeds are also very healthy and for the same reason — they deliver a lot of nutrients in a low calorie way.
+That’s because they’re low in calories and full of nutrients.
+Chia seeds are also very healthy and for the same reason — they deliver a lot of nutrients in a low-calorie way.

 How to Serve Chia Jam

 You can serve chia seed jam just like you would any other jam.
 Here are some of my favorite serving suggestions:

 - Spread this vegan jam over toast with a little vegan butter

 - It’s equally great on top of vegan pancakes